modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-11-sect-3.md

         </tr>
     <tr>
     <td>
 The Scotch tape technique was used for the isolation and identification of ultra-thin graphite films and graphene.
 Silver paint was employed to make electrical contacts to graphite platelets transferred from the Scotch tape.
-The prepared material resulted with higher conductivity and reasonably low resistance.
+The prepared material resulted in higher conductivity and reasonably low resistance.
         </td>
         <th>
 -